formkit/docs-content/guides/build-a-multi-step-form.md

 Now that our template has real-time access to each group's validity state via our plugin, let's write the UI to show this data in the step navigation bar.

 We also no longer need to manually define our steps since our plugin is dynamically storing the name of all groups in the `steps` object.
-Let's add a `data-step-valid="true"` attribute to each step if it's valid so we can target with CSS.
+Let's add a `data-step-valid="true"` attribute to each step if it's valid so we can target with CSS:

 <client-only>